Powered by MOMENTUM MEDIA

 ==

-“We apologise to our affected members and their families without reservation and promise to do better”.
+“We apologise to our affected members and their families without reservation and promise to do better.”

 In a statement issued late on Tuesday, the regulator confirmed it has filed civil penalty proceedings against United Super, the trustee of Cbus, for failing to process over 10,000 claims for death and total permanent disability (TPD) benefits in a timely manner, impacting more than 6,500 members.

-ASIC deputy chair Sarah Court said: "Delays in claims processing like those alleged by ASIC cause real harm to families who may be relying on the payments to meet critical expenses.
+ASIC deputy chair Sarah Court said: “Delays in claims processing like those alleged by ASIC cause real harm to families who may be relying on the payments to meet critical expenses.
 This adds to difficult personal circumstances, whether grieving for a loved one or dealing with severe injury or illness.
-The additional anxiety and pain these delays caused compounded the issues these members and their families faced".
+The additional anxiety and pain these delays caused compounded the issues these members and their families faced.

-"By late 2022, more than 6,000 Cbus members and claimants had their payments delayed by more than 12 months.
+“By late 2022, more than 6,000 Cbus members and claimants had their payments delayed by more than 12 months.
 Extraordinarily, that equates to more than 50 per cent of Cbus’ total claims at that time.
-We allege they are yet to completely rectify these issues," Court noted.
+We allege they are yet to completely rectify these issues,” Court said.

-Moreover, in its statement the regulator alleged that despite the issue being raised with the Cbus Risk Committee between November 2022 and February 2023, the trustee failed to report the matter to ASIC within the required 30-day period.
+Moreover, in its statement, the regulator alleged that despite the issue being raised with the Cbus Risk Committee between November 2022 and February 2023, the trustee failed to report the matter to ASIC within the required 30-day period.

 Finally, it added that United Super failed to take all reasonable steps to ensure that when the matter was ultimately reported to ASIC in August 2023 and September 2023, those reports were not materially misleading when they reported the contravention was not ongoing, among other matters.